Eye contact is effortless without emotional blocks

 Keep making eye contact, holding that feeling…

-My strategy was to have each person notice the parts of them that liked eye contact, bring those parts into dialogue with their blocks/resistance to eye contact, and watch what happens.
+My goal was to have each person notice the parts of them that liked eye contact, bring those parts into dialogue with their blocks/resistance to eye contact, and watch what happens.

 For some attendees, this one activity was enough.